Relative Total Lengths of Vermont Frogs

-This chart was compiled by Megan Kane using frog length data from the Vermont Reptile and Amphibian Atlas Database in July of 2013.
+This chart was compiled by Megan Kane using frog length data from the Vermont Reptile and Amphibian Atlas Database in July of 2013 and was updated in 2025.
 The length of a frog is measured from snout to vent.
-These frogs were organized by average length, and include the largest 10% for most species.
+The lengths of large adults of each Vermont frog species were averaged to determine the average adult length.
+Frog species were organized by average length, and this average includes the largest 10% for most species.
 For species with sample sizes over 1000, the largest 1% were included.
 Those species are marked with an asterisk after the species name.
+For the 2025 update, we checked to see if the largest individuals for each species had changed (or had been corrected) and adjusted the average adult sizes or record sizes only as needed.
 Due to a lack of data on Fowler’s Toads and Boreal Chorus Frogs, we included average lengths and records from Conant and Collins (1998).

 The lengths in the left numerical column are those you would expect for mature adults of these species in Vermont.
 The right numerical column shows the number of individuals that made up the sub-sample for that species.
 The lengths in the middle are those for the largest, reliably-documented frog of that species from Vermont.
 Can you document a larger one?